PAWS for RMC

 Impact in Action

-Both Posey and Lemon work with the Rocky Mountain Hospital for Children’s Child Life team to make pediatric patients feel safe and loved.
+Both Posey and Lemon work with the HCA HealthONE Rocky Mountain Children’s Child Life team to make pediatric patients feel safe and loved.
 When Posey first joined the team, she made a huge difference for kids and their families by providing an extra blanket of support.

 Posey and Lemon provide comfort to children in the hospital, but they do so much more than that.